 Goodwill is the excess of the purchase price paid for an acquisition of a business over the fair value of the net assets acquired.
-Goodwill, all of which is denominated in US dollars for Canfor, is not amortized but is assessed annually for impairment, or more frequently if events or circumstances indicate that it may be impaired.
+Goodwill, all of which for Canfor is denominated in US dollars, is not amortized but is assessed annually for impairment, or more frequently if events or circumstances indicate that it may be impaired.
 The fair value of goodwill is estimated in the same manner as goodwill is determined at the time of acquisition.
-There was no write-down to goodwill in 2009 or 2008.
+There was no write-down to goodwill in 2010 or 2009.